 The energy produced in Quebec is one of the cleanest in the world, with over 99% coming from renewable sources thanks to hydroelectricity.

-According to one particularly stubborn misconception, electric cars are not suitable for long distances.
-And yet their range is comparable to that of gas-powered automobiles.
+According to one particularly stubborn misconception, electric cars are not good for driving long distances.
+Yet their range is comparable to that of gas-powered cars.
 That, plus the proliferation of public charging stations, is enough to debunk this myth.

 Good to know